ChakirALIEdu/head-md-soft-robots/presentation/Presentation.md

 ## Research Question

-What roles do cables play in visualising/defining boundaries and dependencies to energy?

 Within domestic contexts, how does cable placement and battery dependency affect our movements, anxiety, and spatial awareness?